 2. Evaluate It

-Next, it’s time to get rational.
+Next, it’s time to begin generating more rational thoughts.
 Once you’ve taken an inventory of your thoughts, you can start to sort out which ones seem rational and which ones don’t.

 For example, if you say something like, “I’m never going to meet my life partner,” you can lump this thought into the unproductive/unhealthy/negative category because you aren’t a fortune teller and certainly don’t know whether or not you’ll meet someone.